Spine Service

 The Starship Hospital Spine Clinic is nationally recognised for its patient care, education and research capabilities in the field of scoliosis, kyphosis, spondylolisthesis, trauma and other spine conditions.
 The orthopaedic surgeons of the Spine Clinic also provide care for children with a variety of neuromuscular conditions, which are frequently associated with spinal deformity, including cerebral palsy, spina bifida, and muscular dystrophy.
 The Spine Clinic is committed to providing patients with the most advanced and up-to-date treatment options available.

-The Spine Clinic comprises three orthopaedic surgeons and a nurse specialist who provide assessment, treatment and follow-up for children and adolescents with spinal disorders.
+The Spine Clinic comprises four orthopaedic surgeons and nurse specialists who provide assessment, treatment and follow-up for children and adolescents with spinal disorders.
 Families are invited to participate in research, which is ongoing and an integral part of this Department.
 The Spine Service is based at Starship Children’s Hospital but conducts outreach clinics in Waikato Hospital.

 Because the Starship Hospital has the only paediatric dedicated Intensive Care Unit, it is the national referral centre for children with complex health needs who may require spinal surgery.
 Our orthopaedic services work closely with specialists in other departments such as neurosurgery, neurology, cardiology, respiratory and anaesthesia in order to ensure the best outcome for patients.